lewagon/seatrain/README.md

 It creates a file `config/seatrain.yml` that contains settings that further generators and tasks will rely upon.
 Feel free to modify it by hand, if necessary:

 - Add more APT packages that your application runtime might need by adding their names to `with_apt_packages` key.
 - Seatrain flow assumes that most of the credentials that you'd like to keep secret will be handled by `rails credentials` mechanism.
 However, it is not wise to keep **critical credentials**, like a database connection string, inside the application code even if it's encrypted (not everyone on the project with a `master.key` should have direct access to the production database).
-By default, `seatrain.yml` will assume that `DATABASE_URL` is never commited to git in any shape or form, so you will be prompted that value interactively upon _manual_ deploy.
+By default, `seatrain.yml` will assume that `DATABASE_URL` is never commited to git in any shape or form, so you will be prompted for its value interactively upon _manual_ deploy.
 Upon the CI deploy, a GitHub Action will look for a secret with the same name inside the [encrypted secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) set up in the GitHub repository.
 Read more in "Handling secret values" section.

 ```yml
 # Set versions for Ruby, Postgres, Node, Yarn and Bundler